Piano For All Review: A Pro Pianist's Take on the Chord-First Approach

 Pianoforall might not be the ideal choice if:

-- You're a child or need a highly structured approach: Pianoforall's self-paced format and focus on improvisation might not suit young learners or those who prefer a more rigid curriculum.
+- You're a child: Pianoforall's self-paced format and focus on improvisation might not suit young learners.

 - You want to master sight-reading quickly: While Pianoforall eventually touches on sheet music, it's not the most efficient way to develop strong sight-reading skills.